What can you find in the search portal newspaper cuttings?

 The search portal newspaper cuttings is freely accessible within the network of the University of Basel.

 A login via Switch edu-ID is planned.
 Access authorizations are limited for copyright reasons.
-Due to the temporary closure of the reading rooms, on-site use of the portal is not possible at the moment.
 Please contact us if you do not have access to the computer network of the University of Basel and are interested in the collection.
 We will be happy to review your request and find an individual solution.

 The documents that are accessible on the «Rechercheportal Zeitungsauschnitte» platform are partial reproductions of Swiss daily and weekly newspapers.
 The excerpts in PDF file format are freely available for non-commercial purposes in teaching and research as well as for private personal use for registered users.